coderanian/tummy_companion/README.md

 - react-scripts: Core tools for React app development.
 - tailwind-scrollbar: Customizes scrollbars for better UI consistency.
 - zxcvbn: Estimates password strength to enhance user security.

+Backend:
+- Express: Used to create the API server and handle HTTP requests/responses.
+- Body-parser: Middleware that processes JSON, URL-encoded, Parses incoming request bodies so we can access req.body
+- Mongoose: An ODM (Object Data Modeling) library that simplifies database operations, helps interact with MongoDB using JavaScript objects instead of raw queries.
+- Crypto: module for cryptographic functions, used to generate secure random tokens for password resets and authentication.
+- jsonwebtoken (JWT): generates and verifies JWT (JSON Web Tokens), Used for user authentication via tokens instead of storing sessions.
+- Dotenv: Reads .env files and makes variables available in process.env. it loads secret environment variables (e.g., database credentials, JWT secret).

+We tried to implement Nodemailer for password reset, but encountered the error: "self-signed certificate in certificate chain" while using it.
+To resolve this, we tried the following solutions, but none of them worked:
+- Disabled SSL verification by modifying the transporter settings: secure: false, tls: { rejectUnauthorized: false }
+- Switched to different email providers, including: SendGrid, SMTP2GO
+- Updated Node.js to the latest version.
+- Added credentials (EMAIL_USER, EMAIL_PASS) in the .env file.

 ## Pre-requisites